Geometric quantization: Origins

 One of the earliest attempts at a natural quantization was Weyl quantization, proposed by Hermann Weyl in 1927.
 Here, an attempt is made to associate a quantum-mechanical observable (a self-adjoint operator on a Hilbert space) with a real-valued function on classical phase space.
 The position and momentum in this phase space are mapped to the generators of the Heisenberg group, and the Hilbert space appears as a group representation of the Heisenberg group.
 In 1946, H. J. Groenewold considered the product of a pair of such observables and asked what the corresponding function would be on the classical phase space.
 This led him to discover the phase-space star-product of a pair of functions.

 The modern theory of geometric quantization was developed by Bertram Kostant and Jean-Marie Souriau in the 1970s.
-One of the motivations of the theory was to understand and generalize Kirillov's orbit method in representation theory.
+One of the motivations of the theory was to understand and generalize Alexandre Kirillov's orbit method in representation theory.